swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Construct Validity

 We carefully moderated the test session once a test subject fell silent for more than 10 seconds and missed to "think aloud".
-Even though the participants told us that "speaking to themselves" creates an unfamiliar environment for them (software engineers are usually not used to "speak to themselves" when working on a problem), we expect the moderation techniques used [@Boren_Ramey_2000] to minimize any influences on the results.
+Even though the participants told us that "speaking to themselves" creates an unfamiliar environment for them, we expect the moderation techniques used [@Boren_Ramey_2000] to minimize any influences on the results.

 # Future Work {#sec:future_work}